Consumer medicine information

 If more than eight hours have passed since the time the dose should have been taken, do not take the missed dose but take the next dose at the normal time.

 A missed dose may lead to an angina attack that in turn may need medication, prescribed by your doctor, capable of treating an acute attack such as use of immediate release tablets or spray administered under the tongue.
+Isobide MR is not recommended and should not be taken for the treatment of acute angina attacks.

 Do not take a double dose to make up for the dose you missed.

-If you use too much ISOBIDE MR
+If you take too much (overdose)

 If you take too much Isobide MR, the most common symptom is a pulsing headache.
 More serious symptoms are excitation, flushing, cold sweats, nausea, vomiting, vertigo, increased heart beat and a fall in blood pressure.

-Things you should do
+Things you must do

-Use ISOBIDE MR exactly as your doctor has prescribed.
+Use Isobide MR exactly as your doctor has prescribed.

 If you do not follow your doctor's instructions, you may not get relief from your attacks of angina.

-Things you should not do
+Things you must not do

-• Do not give this medicine to anyone else, even if their symptoms seem similar to yours.
+Do not give this medicine to anyone else, even if their symptoms seem similar to yours.

-Things you should be careful of
+Things to be careful of

-Be careful not to overdo physical activities when you first start using ISOBIDE MR.
+Be careful not to overdo physical activities when you first start using Isobide MR.

 You may feel better when you start taking it, but you will need time to improve your physical fitness.

+Get up slowly when getting out of bed or standing up if you feel light-headed, dizzy or faint.
 You may feel light-headed or dizzy when you begin to take Isosorbide or if the dose is increased.
 This is because your blood pressure is falling suddenly.
 Standing up slowly, especially when you get up from bed or chairs, will help your body get used to the change in position and blood pressure.
 The problem usually goes away after the first few days.

 If this problem gets worse or continues, talk to your doctor.